Medium Difficult Bible Quiz about Bible Characters.

 -

-This man sat on a donkey that talked to him.
+This Bible character sat on a donkey that talked to him.

 a.
 Saul.
-He was blinded by Jesus while traveling to Damascus.
+When he was met by Jesus while traveling to Damascus.

 b.
 Balaam.
 He lived among idolaters and was a prophet of sorts.